svadivazhagu/TwitchChatAnalysis/readme.md

 - if we can determine 'exciting' moments on stream (positive or negative), can calculate times with which to generate clips from - automatic clip generator?
 - can we measure the quality of a stream by the engagements from chat? think of a "quality of streamer content"
 - emote analysis.
-  - Use BS4 to scrape [bttv.com](https://betterttv.com/emotes/top) and identify popular emotes, or just extract it from the chat.
+  - ~~Use BS4 to scrape [bttv.com](https://betterttv.com/emotes/top) and identify popular emotes, or just extract it from the chat.~~
+  **Realized that this wasn't needed due to being able to choose what the most popular emotes were for a given stream (3/24/21)**.
     - beyond this, identify sentiment associated with emotes. positive (KomodoHype, PogU, PagMan) and negative (FeelsBadMan, OMEGALUL)